 Publications & Documents

-Agreement between the British Virgin Islands and Finland for the exchange of information relating to tax matters
+Agreement between the United Kingdom and Liechtenstein on the exchange of information with respect to taxes

 Bermuda and the Netherlands today signed a bilateral agreement for the exchange of information for tax purposes, bringing to 12 the number of such agreements Bemuda has entered into.

 English, , 64kb

 Bermuda and The Netherlands have today signed a bilateral agreement for exchange of information for tax purposes.